godotengine/godot-docs/classes/class_rid.rst

 Description
 -----------

 The RID type is used to access the unique integer ID of a resource.
-They are opaque, so they do not grant access to the associated resource by themselves.
+They are opaque, which means they do not grant access to the associated resource by themselves.
 They are used by and with the low-level Server classes such as :ref:`VisualServer<class_VisualServer>`.

 Method Descriptions
 -------------------